Yang-Baxter Equations for General Metaplectic Ice: Introduction

-In the algebraic case (i.e., non-metaplectic case), the spherical Whittaker function is unique up to scalar multiplication, and its values were computed by Shintani \cite{Shintani} for $GL_n$ and Casselman and Shalika \cite{CassShal} in general.
-Casselman and Shalika's method relied on computing the effect of intertwining operators for Whittaker models of principal series representations, which amounts to multiplication by a specific rational function in the Langlands parameter for the representation.
-In the metaplectic case, the Whittaker functional is rarely unique, and thus intertwining operators act in a more complicated way; for the reductive group $GL_r(F)$, Kazhdan and Patterson \cite{KP} determined the effect of intertwining operators on a natural basis of Whittaker functionals, whose structure constants we call the \emph{scattering matrix coefficients}.
-These scattering matrix coefficients were a key ingredient in their investigation of generalized theta series, as well as the linchpin in the construction of a metaplectic Casselman-Shalika formula by Chinta and Offen \cite{COcassshal} for $GL_r(F)$ and McNamara \cite{McNCS} for general reductive groups.
+Returning to the local setting, let $F$ be a nonarchimedean local field.
+In the algebraic case (i.e., non-metaplectic case), the spherical Whittaker function for an unramified principal series representation is unique up to scalar multiplication, and its values were computed by Shintani \cite{Shintani} for $GL_r(F)$ and Casselman and Shalika \cite{CassShal} in general.
+Casselman and Shalika's method relied on computing the effect of intertwining operators for these Whittaker models, which boils down to the computation of a scalar, more precisely a rational function in the Langlands parameters for the representation.
+In the metaplectic case, we must require that $F$ contains suitably many roots of unity.
+In this setting, Whittaker functionals for metaplectic principal series are rarely unique, and thus intertwining operators act in a more complicated way; for covers of $GL_r(F)$, Kazhdan and Patterson \cite{KP} determined the effect of intertwining operators on a natural basis of Whittaker functionals, whose structure constants we call the \emph{scattering matrix coefficients}.
+These scattering matrix coefficients were a key ingredient in their investigation of generalized theta series, as well as the linchpin in the construction of a metaplectic Casselman-Shalika formula by Chinta and Offen \cite{COcassshal} for covers of $GL_r(F)$ and McNamara \cite{McNCS} for general reductive groups.

 More recently, Brubaker, Buciumas, and Bump have made connections between metaplectic Whittaker functions and quantum groups \cite{BBBIce} that equate the scattering matrices of certain Whittaker functions to Drinfeld twists of $R$-matrices arising from affine quantum groups.
-This observation was made by connecting both sets of matrices with a six-vertex lattice model, and was proven for one specific $n$-fold metaplectic cover of $GL_r$ over a $p$-adic field.
-Furthermore, the connecting lattice model was shown to be solvable using the Drinfeld twist of an $R$-matrix on a quantum affine superalgebra, a particular kind of quasitriangular Hopf algebra with an additional graded structure.
+This observation was made by connecting Whittaker functions to the six-vertex lattice model, and was proven for one specific $n$-fold metaplectic cover of $GL_r(F)$ over a $p$-adic field $F$ containing the $2n$-th roots of unity.
+Furthermore, the associated lattice model was shown to be solvable using the Drinfeld twist of an $R$-matrix on a quantum affine superalgebra, a particular kind of quasitriangular Hopf algebra with an additional graded structure.
 Applying a Drinfeld twist to such a structure preserves its quasitriangularity, i.e. preserves the existence of a universal $R$-matrix.
-For our purposes, we need the precise computation of the universal $R$-matrix provided by a particular Drinfeld twist of $\Uv{1|n_Q}$, which we will address in Section \ref{Drin}.